megacamelus/camel-upstream-info/camel-documentation/camel-xslt-saxon.md

 the endpoint configuration, the default is `classpath:`.

 You can also refer backwards in the included paths.
-In the following example, the xsl file will be resolved under `org/apache/camel/component`.
+In the following example, the XSL file will be resolved under `org/apache/camel/component`.

         <xsl:include href="../staff_other_template.xsl"/>

-# Using xsl:include and default prefix
+## Using `xsl:include` and default prefix

 Camel will use the prefix from the endpoint configuration as the default prefix.